Aller au contenu

 Objective:

-Work Environment:
+Work Environnement:

 • Specialization in materials engineering, physics, or electrical engineering

-• Strong adaptability, autonomy, and problem-solving skills
+• Strong adaptability, autonomy, rigor, and problem-solving mindset

-• A pronounced taste for design, experimental work, teamwork, and R&D
+• Keen interest in design, experimental work, and teamwork

 • Fluent in French and/or English